 Below we put forward an alternative to the value-maximization view.
-Because stewardship decisions are made by investment managers, it is critical to assess the incentives of these index fund managers.
-We show that these incentives are afflicted by substantial agency problems.
+Because stewardship decisions are made by investment managers, we believe that it is critical to assess their incentives regarding stewardship.
+Examining these incentives, and the evidence we put forward regarding their stewardship decisions, indicates that agency problems are a first-order driver of the stewardship decisions of index fund managers, and that these decisions cannot be properly understood without recognizing these agency problems.